Visiting Information

 • Money or other items intended to be given to an inmate.

-• Reading materials or other papers, without prior approval.
+• Reading materials or other papers.

 • Pets or other animals, except for those required as service animals for persons with disabilities.